Idaho Youth Ranch

 In 2013, the Idaho State Police reported 5,669 incidents of violence between spouses, ex-spouses, and those in dating relationships.
 Also in 2013, there were 14 domestic-violence-related fatalities in Idaho.
 Nationally, one in four women will experience domestic violence over her lifetime.

-Exposure to domestic violence can have a powerful impact on children, making them more vulnerable to emotional problems like depression and anxiety.
+Exposure to domestic violence can make them more vulnerable to emotional problems like depression and anxiety.
 It increases the odds that they will either become victims of violence themselves or commit domestic abuse or other crimes later in life.
+Domestic violence is an Adverse Childhood Experience and can have significant effects on developmental, educational, and behavioral development.

 What happens in early childhood can affect the child over their lifetime and perpetuate the cycle of violence for generations to come.
 Domestic violence is not just an issue between the adults involved—it has far-reaching and potentially devastating effects on children.